Altanis/polyquest/README.md

 planets: resembles earth. glows red if its not yours, glows green if it is yours.
 stars: according to hr diagram (blue, cyan, green, yellow, orange, red, where blue is highest energy and red is lowest)
 comets: polygonal shape with cometary ectoplasmic thing around it

+---
+Features:
+- on death, make spectate button which clears ui and allows u to roam